-In order to ensure a safe, controlled donation environment, we have cancelled all blood drives held in bloodmobiles.
-Social distancing guidelines and additional cleaning protocols are in effect at all donation sites.
-We ask blood donors and staff to stay home if they are not feeling well, and are performing temperature checks of staff and donors upon arrival.
-We are asking donors to schedule appointments ahead of time rather than walking in to donate, spacing out donor beds, and encouraging donors to wait in their cars prior to their appointments instead of in waiting areas.
+In order to ensure a safe, controlled donation environment, social distancing guidelines and additional cleaning protocols are in effect at all donation sites.
+We ask blood donors and staff to stay home if they are not feeling well.
+We are asking donors to schedule appointments ahead of time rather than walking in to donate, spacing out donor beds, and monitoring social distancing in waiting areas.
 Hand sanitizer and disinfectant wipes are also available at all locations.

 - Can I catch COVID-19 by donating blood?